 Orange Socks Lying on the Side of the Road

-Investigators believed she was a prostitute and drifter because, in addition to having no one recognize her or report her missing, she suffered from gonorrhea.
+Investigators believed she was a scarlet woman and drifter because, in addition to having no one recognize her or report her missing, she suffered from gonorrhea.
 It also appeared as though she was using a towel in place of a sanitary napkin.

-Serial killer Henry Lee Lucas claimed he picked her up hitchhiking, killer her, and raped her corpse.
-But there was no evidence to support this claim, and Lucas contradicted himself quite a bit during this alleged confession - as he did with over 6,000 other bogus murder confessions.
-Her real name remains a mystery.
-Tragically, it seems, she will forever be known as "orange socks."
+Henry Lee Lucas claimed he picked her up hitchhiking, ended her life, and had relations with her corpse.
+But there was no evidence to support this claim, and Lucas contradicted himself quite a bit during this alleged confession - as he did with over 600 other bogus confessions.
+Her real name remains a mystery, and she may forever be known as "orange socks."